KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 ## Step 00 - Getting Started {#getting-started}
 ---

-In this tutorial we will guide you on how to create your very own custom mouse cursor.
+In this tutorial, we will guide you on how to create your very own custom mouse cursor.

 This guide is compatible with [X11](https://en.wikipedia.org/wiki/X_Window_System) and [Wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)), meaning that it's not mandatory to be using KDE, as long